tencentyun/intlcloud-documents/yehe_doc/视频服务/实时音视频/搭建 Demo/视频通话/TRTCCalling API（Web）_intl_en.md

 #### KICKED_OUT

 A user was kicked out due to repeated login.
-This callback is triggered if a user logs in with the same account twice.
+This event callback is triggered if a user logs in with the same account on another page.

 <dx-codeblock>
 ::: javascript javascript